Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery

 \subsubsection{SGNNs Forecast Accurately Despite Mechanistic Misspecification}

-Mechanistic models—whether traditional compartmental models or hybrid approaches like PINNs—rely on structural assumptions that rarely hold in practice.
+Mechanistic models, whether traditional compartmental models or hybrid approaches like PINNs, rely on structural assumptions that may not hold in practice.
 Real-world systems often deviate from these assumptions, leading to brittle forecasts when the model form is even slightly wrong.
-This challenge is especially acute when key mechanisms (e.g., transmission routes or feedback loops) are misrepresented or omitted.
-To assess SGNNs under such conditions, we tested their forecasting performance on a domain with fundamentally different mechanisms from those seen during pretraining.
+This challenge is especially acute when key mechanisms (e.g., transmission routes or observation error) are misrepresented or omitted.
+To assess SGNNs under such conditions, we tested their forecasting performance with different mechanisms from those seen during pretraining.

 We evaluated forecasting performance on real-world dengue outbreaks in Brazil \cite{tychodengue}.
-Dengue transmission involves mosquito vectors and mechanisms that are distinct from the human-to-human transmission used in all SGNN pretraining simulations.
+Dengue transmission involves mosquito vectors and mechanisms that are distinct from the human-to-human transmission used in SGNN pretraining simulations.
 Importantly, SGNNs were evaluated in a fully zero-shot setting: the model had no exposure to dengue data or vector-borne transmission processes during training.

 To benchmark performance, we compared SGNNs against two baselines.
-The first was a PINN-style model trained directly on the dengue data using standard SEIR equations---imposing a rigid, incorrect mechanistic prior \cite{rodriguez2022einns}.
+The first was a PINN-style model trained directly on the dengue data using standard SEIR equations, imposing a rigid, incorrect mechanistic prior \cite{rodriguez2022einns}.
 The second was a purely statistical model based on exponential smoothing (ETS), which had access to the dengue data but incorporated no mechanistic assumptions.

 SGNNs reduced forecasting error by 57\% relative to the PINN, demonstrating robustness under structural misspecification.
 SGNNs also outperformed the ETS model by 24\%, despite operating entirely zero-shot.